Lina-Gao/fancy_git/README.md

 ## For starters

-Here is an assumed minimal Git setup and the initial commit of this README for use with this presentation.  (more on `git remote` and `git push` later)
+Here is an assumed minimal Git setup and the initial commit of this README for use with this presentation including the setup and push to **GitHub** (more on `git remote` and `git push` later).

 ```shell
 # setting up the ~/.gitconfig file